 What is Notes and Thoughts?

-In Reading Forest, you can freely write notes and thoughts about books.
-You can record everything about your reading experience including memorable quotes, impressive scenes, and your own reflections.
+In Reading Forest, you can freely write notes and thoughts about books, movies, and music.
+You can record everything from your experience including striking passages from books, memorable movie dialogue, favorite lyrics, and your own reflections.

 Main Features

-- Free-form Writing For each reading day, you can freely record not only book quotes but also your thoughts and analyses.
+- Free-form Writing For each record, you can freely capture not only quotes and memorable lines but also your thoughts and analyses.

 - Multi-line Support Use line breaks to organize text into paragraphs for easy reading.
 Long thoughts are displayed beautifully.